 As a parent or guardian in this day and age, it's likely that you will be asked at some point to buy your kid(s) a Nintendo Switch.
 And although Nintendo is known for its family-friendly games and kid-friendly systems, it still may be a tough choice to decide whether or not to grant your child's wish of buying them a gaming console.
 So what is the right age to buy your kid a Switch?
-Well, the answer isn't as simple as a baseline number.
+Well, the answer isn't as simple as a baseline number and will depend on your kid.

 Although I'm not a parenting expert, I am a parent who enjoys researching video game topics and playing games.
 With this perspective, I'd say that like most things in parenting, the most important thing to consider is that every child is different.
 It's possible for a child as young as three or four to be able to play a Nintendo Switch, whereas an older child, about six or seven, could possibly handle having their own Switch Lite system.

-To make yourself comfortable with the idea of buying a Nintendo Switch for your little one to use, you'll want to familiarize yourself with the parental control options first, consider your console and game options, understand how to protect the console, and make sure you're familiar with game ratings and how to find them.
+To make yourself comfortable with the idea of buying a Nintendo Switch for your little one to use, you'll want to familiarize yourself with the parental control options and take several other things into consideration.

 One of the best things about the Nintendo Switch is that it's a versatile console with plenty of options for everyone.
 When considering which version of the Switch to buy your kid you have a few options: There's the original Switch, the Switch OLED, and the Switch Lite.

 When it comes to all of the best Nintendo switch games, you have to decide what's age-appropriate for your kid and consider the difficulty of each game.
-For instance, there are a large variety of games for young kids, including some free options, that even a toddler could play.
-It may be worth checking these titles out and purchasing some so your kid has games to start playing right away.
-There are even a bunch of the best educational titles if you want your kid to integrate learning with gaming.
+For instance, there are a large variety of Switch games for young kids that even a toddler can play.

 Of course, there are countless other options as well.
 Since the Switch has many indie developers, they create the best indie games that sometimes offer simpler and shorter gameplay.
 Younger kids can play these app-style games easily by downloading them from the Nintendo eShop.
 For toddlers and other small children, you'll want to look for games that utilize more of the screen than the controllers, as that will be easier for them to pick up on.
 Or, to make gaming easier in general, you could purchase a specially-made kid-friendly controller as well.
 These often feature simpler controls and grips that make the controller safer to hold.